topherhunt/cheatsheets/patterns/caching.md

 - Because there's so much fewer cache interactions, you can debug-log every cache hit and miss in the same way you debug-log your SQL queries, making it easier to troubleshoot caching problems in a methodical way.
 - Makes it easier to reason about what's cached, when it's expired, and what went wrong
 - This is technically more wasteful than highly specific caches.
 You'll need to rebuild more redundant data this way.
 But my experience is that I still get most of the performance benefits of caching expensive stuff, but with way less of the complexity.

+## Other notes on caching strategy

+- DON'T try to be programmatic or clever about determining what caches to bust.
+Instead, each updater function (eg. the insert & update functions in the context) should manually have commands to bust any relevant caches.
+- DO bust swaths of caches where convenient.
+- DON'T do eager cache warming.
+Lazy warming makes it way easier to think through the performance implications, and makes busting a swath of caches more appealing.